Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 3. The Real Decision Factor

 Honestly?
-It comes down to your broker.
+It often comes down to your broker.

-• If you are with BNP Paribas for your banking, their in-house ESEE ETF might be cheaper to access.
+• If you are with BNP Paribas for your banking: Their in-house ESEE ETF might be cheaper to access.

-Bottom Line: Both are “Gold Standard” ETFs.
-Don’t overthink this split.
-If you already hold Amundi, keep it.
-If you are starting fresh, check which one offers lower transaction fees on your specific platform.
+• If you are starting fresh, check which one offers lower transaction fees on your specific platform.
+That €5 saving every month matters more than a 0.01% fee difference.

 Why the "Acc" (Accumulating) Version is Mandatory

-You will notice the fund name ends in “Acc.”
+You will notice the fund name ends in “Acc”.
 This stands for Accumulating (or Capitalisation in French).

 How it works: When companies in the S&P 500 (like Microsoft or Coca-Cola) pay dividends, the ETF receives them.
 Instead of sending that cash to your account, the fund manager immediately uses it to buy more stocks within the fund.